loongws/ppmessage/README.md

 Open your browser to access `http://127.0.0.1:8945`, watch the log of `ppmessage.py` to use your URL.

 ```

+> Under Windows, we do not provide a script, you need install python3 or python2.7, redis, and pip install requirements manually.

 > Not working yet?
 Please file an issue on Github, thanks.
 Enjoy!